agatha-budget/agatha-budget/doc/src/content/docs/explanation/nix_docker.md

 ---
-title: Creating docker images with nix
+title: Using Docker via Nix
 description: Understanding how Agatha create its docker image
 ---